HiddevH/icalfeed_proxy/README.md

 # iCal feed proxy
 This repository contains a 'proxy' to retrieve an iCal feed from external location and forward it to the requester.

+Why?
+Because some booking websites block the opening of their iCal feed by certain tools, so this is a workaround for that.

 In the folder `app` you will find:
 - The python script `api.py` which handles the actual API requests
 - requirements.txt which contains the Python packages used